o2r-project/erc-spec/docs/spec/index.md

 This specification defines a structure to carry and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science)).

-These analyses typically comprise a workspace on a researchers computer, which comprises _data_, _code_, third party software or libraries, and outputs such as plots.
+These analyses typically comprise a workspace on a researcher's computer, which comprises _data_, _code_, third party software or libraries, and outputs such as plots.
 Code and libraries are required in executable form to re-do an analysis.
 Research is only put into a context by a _textual_ publication, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
 The text comes in two forms: one that is machine readable, and another one that is suitable for being read by humans.